Embedded Car Insurance Explained: Buying Coverage at the Dealership

 • Usage-based and telematics-driven models are expanding, especially for EVs and software-defined vehicles that can share driving data directly with insurers.
 By 2025, an estimated 90% of new U.S. vehicles are connected cars — a massive enabler for embedded coverage.

-• Dealership revenue is also a driver: embedded insurance adds an estimated $300–$501 in gross profit per vehicle deal, incentivizing dealers to offer — though not require — these programs.
+• Dealership revenue is also a major driver: embedded insurance adds an estimated $300 in gross profit per vehicle deal on average, incentivizing dealers to offer — though never require — these programs.

 Smart Savings Made Simple!